EB-2 India Final Action Date — 14-Month History & Trend

 What this trend means

-Across these 13 bulletins the EB-2 India Final Action Date moved from 1 January 2013 to 15 July 2014 — roughly eighteen months of cutoff progress packed into just over a year of calendar time.
-That headline figure hides an uneven rhythm.
-The line sat completely still for the first five bulletins (May through September 2025), then began moving in October 2025 with a 90-day step.
-Smaller advances followed through the winter — 44 days in December, 61 in January, 62 in March — before the largest single move in this window: a 303-day advance in the April 2026 bulletin, which carried the cutoff from mid-2013 into July 2014.
-The May 2026 bulletin then held that date unchanged.
+The EB-2 India Final Action Date produced the most dramatic round trip of any line on this site over these 14 bulletins.
+It opened at 1 January 2013 and sat completely flat for the first five bulletins, from May through September 2025.
+Movement began in October 2025 with a 90-day step, followed by a string of advances through the winter — 44 days in December, 61 days in January 2026, and 62 days in March 2026 — before the largest single jump in this window: a 303-day advance in April 2026 that carried the cutoff from September 2013 to 15 July 2014.
+May 2026 held that date unchanged.

 This page is for informational purposes only and does not constitute legal advice.
 Past movement does not predict future movement.
 Always confirm dates against the official Visa Bulletin, which controls.
 For advice about your individual case, consult a licensed immigration attorney or accredited representative.